forestgrape/coronavirus/masks.md

 #### Current Mask Preferences
 Currently I mainly use FFP 1 dust protection masks (3M 8710 E made in Wroclaw PL; about 1$ a piece):
-__Advantages__: By specification FFP1 filter less aerosol than FFP2 but still more than surgical masks.
-As many dust protection the fit is dense thanks to bands behind the head.
-They wear about as (un)comfortable as ski googles (tight but ok), breathing is easy and there's no sidelined air into the eyes.
+__Advantages__: By specification, FFP1 masks filter less aerosol than FFP2 masks but still more than surgical masks.
+As many dust protection masks the fit is dense thanks to bands behind the head.
+They wear about as (un)comfortable as ski googles: tight but ok.
+Breathing is easy and there's no sidelined air into the eyes.
-__Drawbacks__: taken on/off is cumbersome so for shopping I sometimes use surgical masks.
-As most dust protections masks, the 8710 E don't look fashionable ...
+__Drawbacks__: Taken on/off is cumbersome, for short time usage I prefer surgical masks.
+As most dust protections masks, the 8710 E don't look fashionable.

 > #### Personal Mask History
 > 1. Started with FFP2 dust protection masks from a hardware store.
 Even though they weren't made from cloth they felt like.
 Officially these masks weren't washable but hand-washing with soap worked.
 The masks had a very good and dense fit.
 However this fit came at the cost of a reduced comfort; very tight bands around the head and not really comfortable at the nose.
 > 2. In summer 2020 I bought some cloth mask but I didn't like the fit since there was no fixation above the nose.
 I went to the hardware store to get some other dust FFP2s, however these were sold out but instead they had cloth masks.
 These had a good fit and were comfortable and I used them during summer.
-> 3. In autumn when (evidence for) aerosol transmission increased and reports that many cloth mask were not dense enough, I went on to surgical masks.
-There are differences between the models of surgical masks: some are easier to breath through while for others more air sidelines by the nose/eyes, which can be distracting.
+> 3. In autumn when (evidence for) aerosol transmission increased combined with reports that many cloth mask were not dense enough, I went on to surgical masks.
+There are differences between the models of surgical masks: some are easier to breath through while others more air sidelines by the nose/eyes, which can be distracting.
 > 4. In early winter I tried different 'Covid recommended' FFP2s.
-The bands always went around the ears and so the fit was not very tight.
-The loose fit combined with dense filters produces uncomfortable and purpose defeating sidelined air.
+The bands usually went around the ears and so the fit was not very tight.
+The loose fit combined with dense filters produces purpose defeating (and uncomfortable) sidelined air.
 > 5. Around christmas time I went once again to a hardware store to buy some dust FFP2.
-No dust FFP2 again, but dust FFP1 were available.
+Sold out FFP2 dust masks again, but dust FFP1 were available.
 They fit (Introduction statement).

 ## References